dereklarson/nnGen/examples/CIFAR-10/README.md

 * `PrepLabels.py` -- this produces a pickled numpy array of the labels
 * `build_CIFAR10_dataset.py` -- combines the data, labels with some info to make a "Dataset"

-`Main.py` will look for `dataset` when running, as well as "structure", so either rename the latter or you can pass it in as:
+`Main.py` will look for `data` when running, as well as "structure", so either rename the latter or you can pass it in as:

 $ ./Main.py -S sample1_struc